ow3nl/icpc-templates/README.md

 ## About

 These are templates I use for competitive programming competitions such as those hosted on [codeforces.com](https://codeforces.com/).
 The most common binary search, ternary search, and graph algorithms are implemented in both languages.
-Additionally, DSU, Segment Trees, and Fenwick Trees are implemented.
+Some number theory algorithms are also implemented in Python.
+Additionally, the data structures DSU, Segment Trees, and Fenwick Trees are implemented in both languages.

 ## Testing